 ABI Café:

-ABI Café is a Peer Support group for people affected by Acquired Brain Injury (ABI) in East Dunbartonshire, and their carers, spouses, family members and friends.
-ABI Café is the only brain injury support group of its kind in the area and is jointly facilitated by Ceartas and Headway Glasgow.
-Although these organisations support ABI Café, it is a peer-led group that really thrives on the input of its members and the lived experiences they share.
-The group has engaged in several Collective Advocacy activities, like holding Brain Injury Seminars to raise awareness of hidden disabilities.
+ABI Café is a Peer Support group for people living in East Dunbartonshire affected by Acquired Brain Injury (ABI) and their carers, family and friends.
+ABI Café is the only brain injury support group of its kind in the area.
+Although Ceartas staff and volunteers support ABI Café, it is a peer-led group that really thrives on the input of its members and the lived experiences they share.
+In the past the group has engaged in several Collective Advocacy activities, like holding Brain Injury Seminars to raise awareness of hidden disabilities.

 • Welfare Reform and Universal Credit.